privacyguides/privacyguides.org/docs/os/ios-overview.md

 Your location data is not E2EE when your device is online and you use Find My iPhone remotely to locate your device.
 You will have to make the decision whether these trade-offs are worth the anti-theft benefits of Activation Lock.

-At the top of the **Settings** app, you'll see your name and profile picture if you are signed in to an Apple ID.
+At the top of the **Settings** app, you'll see your name and profile picture if you are signed in to an Apple Account.
 Select that, then select **Find My**.
 Here you can choose whether to enable or disable Find My location features.

 ### Settings